wandb/weave/weave/docs/ClickhouseCallsQueryPerformanceAnalysis.md

 In this document, I will outline my learnings from investigating the Weave Calls Query performance.
 I will also cover some foundational topics relating to ClickHouse as it pertains to this discussion.

+TODO: Revise statements, assumptions, and conclusions in this document based on the incorrect assumption of "granule fragmentation".
+A deeper read indicates that this is not the case - rather that an entire part is completely ordered.

 - [1.
 Clickhouse Calls Query Performance Analysis](#1-clickhouse-calls-query-performance-analysis)
 - [2.
 Goal(s)](#2-goals)
   - [2.1.
 Motivating Example](#21-motivating-example)